 Original ArticleA Theoretical Model of the Determinants of MortalityTourangeau, Ann E. PhD Author Information Faculty of Nursing, University of Toronto, Ontario Ministry of Health and Long-term Care, and Institute for Clinical Evaluative Sciences in Ontario, Toronto, Canada.
 Corresponding author: Ann E. Tourangeau, PhD, Faculty of Nursing, University of Toronto, 50 St. George St, Toronto, Ontario, Canada M5S 3H4 (e-mail: [email protected]).
-Advances in Nursing Science 28(1):p 58-69 Buy Abstract Outcome research in nursing has been criticized for being atheoretical.
+Advances in Nursing Science 28(1):p 58-69, January 2005.
+Buy Abstract Outcome research in nursing has been criticized for being atheoretical.
 Although there has been research investigating patient mortality as an outcome, there has been little discussion about models or theories of nursing-related determinants of mortality for hospitalized patients.
 Yet, unnecessary patient mortality is an important patient safety outcome.
 This article describes development of beginning theory of determinants of patient mortality culminating with a revised mortality model.
 Conclusions are made related to plans for further testing and refinement of the revised mortality model.
 Further, the utility of the proposed model in practice is discussed. © 2005 Lippincott Williams & Wilkins, Inc.